pinohu/DYNASTY/ohu-legacy-codex/FINAL_INTEGRATION_REPORT.md

-﻿# The Legacy Codex: Final Integration Report
+﻿# Legacy Codex: Final Integration Report

 ## Executive Summary

 **Project Status**: âœ… **COMPLETE AND PRODUCTION-READY**

-The Legacy Codex is a comprehensive, integrated operating system for building and preserving a multi-generational family empire.
+Legacy Codex is a comprehensive, integrated operating system for building and preserving a multi-generational family empire.
 All 10 volumes, 18 books, and 54+ chapters have been completed, verified, and integrated into a cohesive framework.

 **Completion Date**: November 18, 2025
 **Total Content**: ~1,500+ pages | ~450,000+ words